 “Exposition Park, and the Natural History Museum as its anchor, is about to enter the world stage as a cultural, entertainment, sports, and education destination,” said Los Angeles County Supervisor Mark Ridley-Thomas.
 “Its audiences are twofold: local Los Angeles residents and visitors from all over the world, and the park partners all need to connect with both.
 This new project provides a vibrant and transparent window into the mysteries of our world and will be an exciting and welcoming venue for the entire community.”

 The plan includes a suite of new elements that will welcome guests to NHM:

 - Three-story addition totaling approximately 485,000 sq. ft.

 - Multi-purpose, immersive theater

 - New entrance at the southwest corner with double-height lobby

 - Welcome Center and other amenities that connect to the Grand Foyer via a transparent passageway

 - Rooftop restaurant with panoramic views across the city

-In collaboration with NHMLA, FF&P has developed a facilities program plan with an eye toward further increasing flexibility, capacity and transparency of the museum’s gallery space, creating a new study center for Los Angeles and educational spaces, and enhancing the visible storage of its collections.
+In collaboration with NHM, FF&P has developed a facilities program plan with an eye toward further increasing flexibility, capacity and transparency of the museum’s gallery space, creating a new study center for Los Angeles and educational spaces, and enhancing the visible storage of its collections.
 A key component of the program plan is a multi-purpose, immersive theater that will serve as a meeting space for dialogue about critical issues affecting our natural and cultural worlds, and as a vital gathering place for the community and neighborhoods around Exposition Park.